Is Drinking a Gallon of Water a Day Needed? Here’s the Verdict

 Instead of focusing on how much water to drink, think about how to stay properly hydrated.
 You don’t just need water.
 You also need precise amounts of electrolytes — something you can get by drinking an oral rehydration solution like DripDrop ORS.

 For cases of mild to moderate dehydration, DripDrop ORS is a fast, effective, and great-tasting remedy.
 The convenient packaging allows you to have DripDrop ORS when you need it, where you need it.
-It’s easy to add to a glass of water, your water bottle, and even a hydration pack.
+Get started with our most popular multi-flavor pouch for dehydration relief fast.
+Or, learn more about how you can save up to 25% on every purchase when you subscribe.